 However, when you're covering that much ground, your likelihood of crossing traffic is also much more frequently and blinding drivers with high powered

 Example of the cutoff beam pattern from our Detour handlebar light

 Our Detour Bike Light light has a custom-designed reflector with an automotive-qualified LED specifically to create this cutoff beam, which serves two purposes: prevent blinding oncoming traffic and puts all of the light where you can actually use it, on the road.
 That means no

 Unfortunately there just are not any other US-based options for road lights in this class, so for an alternative we have to look to Germany at options like the Busch & Müller Ixon Space, which is a self-contained light with a cutoff beam and road manners, in a self-contained package that could be appealing to many users.

 Going to and from work by

-While having a cutoff beam is equally valuable here, it's less critical as typically city streets are better lit to start, so lower-power lights can get the job done, especially with lower average speeds with traffic and intersections to navigate.
+While having a cutoff beam like what is on the Detour Bike Light is equally valuable here, it's less critical as typically city streets are better lit to start, so lower-power lights can get the job done, especially with lower average speeds with traffic and intersections to navigate.
 Our Hangover helmet bike light actually makes for a good option here on the handlebars using any standard Action Camera style mount, as the beam is wide enough to ensure good "be seen" visibility up to 180° and the throw is good for a sprint to make the next light.

 One of the most popular commuter bike light over the past decade has been the Light & Motion Vis Pro 1000 (previously called the Urban in some variations) because of its competitive price point, ease of mounting on different size handlebars, and Micro USB recharging, so you can recharge at work easily when needed.
 The amber side indicators also aren't blinding, but they do assist with side visibility as a bonus.